BootNodeDev/hyperlane-wrid/README.md

 ### Verification

-The solution does not provide a way to verify the created smart contracts.
+It does not provide a way to verify the created smart contracts.
 Using `npx hardhat verify --network NETWORK_NAME CONTRACT_ADDRESS CONSTRUCTOR_PARAMS` should work.

 ### Status checking

-It does't check the status of the messages.
+It does no check the status of the messages.
 But at the end it prints some useful information, like `messageId` of all `InterchainAccountRouter` calls that you can use on https://explorer.hyperlane.xyz

 ### Config file results

-It doesn't write results to the configuration files.
+It does not write results to the configuration files.

 ### Technical debts

-Like every good peace of software it contains technical debts
+Like every good piece of software it contains technical debts.